JaKooLit/Arch-Hyprland/README.md

 ### 👍👍👍 Thanks and Credits!
 - [`Hyprland`](https://hyprland.org/) Of course to Hyprland and @vaxerski for this awesome Dynamic Tiling Manager.
-- shout out to CooSee from Gentoo forums for the nice rainbow borders

 ## 💖 Support
 - a Star on my Github repos would be nice 🌟